Position: Stop Chasing the C-index when Evaluating Survival Analysis Models: Model-Metric Consistency

-Random censoring (Definition~\ref{def:rand_cens}) is the first and most restrictive censoring assumption, and it is rarely satisfied in contemporary applications.
-Despite this limitation, almost all classical conditional survival algorithms (\ie methods that predict an individual outcome given covariates~$x$) were derived under random censoring, including the Cox Proportional Hazards model~\cite{cox1972regression}, Accelerated Failure Time (AFT) models~\cite{farewell1977study}, and Random Survival Forests~\cite{ishwaran2008random}, etc. Evaluation practices evolved in parallel.
-Many popular metrics -- such as Harrell's C-index and the time-dependent Brier score -- were also introduced under the random-censoring framework.
-When the first models were developed, these metrics had not yet been proposed; researchers instead relied on calibration-style checks, for example, comparing average predictions with the Kaplan–Meier estimator.
-Since the 1980s, the advent of the C-index and other discrimination-focused criteria has led researchers to validate models built under random censoring with metrics that make the same assumption (C-index, Brier score, MAE/MSE)~\cite{ishwaran2008random,van2007support,yu2011learning}.
-Consequently, these models and their evaluation procedures remain \emph{model–metric consistent}.
+Random censoring (\ie \(E \independent C\)) is the first and most restrictive censoring assumption.
+Despite this limitation, almost all classical conditional survival algorithms (\ie methods that predict an individual outcome for instance $i$ given covariates $\bm{x}_i$) were derived under random censoring, including CoxPH, Accelerated Failure Time (AFT) models~\citep{farewell1977study}, and Random Survival Forest~\citep{ishwaran2008random}, etc. Evaluation practices evolved in parallel, and thus many popular metrics -- such as the IPCW-adjusted time-specific Brier score~\citep{graf1999assessment, gerds2006consistent}, time-specific calibration~\citep{d2003evaluation}, and Cox-Snell residuals~\citep{cox1968general} -- were also introduced under the random-censoring framework.
+When the first models were developed, these metrics had not yet been proposed; researchers instead relied on calibration-style checks, for example, comparing average predictions with the KM estimator.
+Since the 1980s, these advances in evaluation have led researchers to validate models built under random censoring with metrics that make the same assumption (Brier score, Cox-Snell residuals)~\citep{ishwaran2008random,vanbelle2011support,yu2011learning}.
+Consequently, these models and their evaluation procedures remain \emph{model-metric consistent}.